Aezux/Basuzo/README.md

 ![Preview](https://raw.githubusercontent.com/Aezux/Basuzo/master/images/banner.png)

 # Basuzo
 Basuzo is a multipurpose bot that is mainly for moderation.
-[Invite to your server here!](https://discordapp.com/oauth2/authorize?permissions=1544027352&scope=bot&client_id=336623511621861388)
+[Invite to your server here!](https://discordapp.com/api/oauth2/authorize?client_id=336623511621861388&permissions=2080767223&scope=bot)

 # Features
 * Users automatically get their roles back if they leave the server and come back
 * Automatically deletes messages that contain inappropriate words for the server
-* Lock out channels for a specific time
+* Mutes troublesome people
 * Culture appreciation

 # Feature Requests